ConjureLabs/db/README.md

 All queries will be paused util you pass this config.

 Internally this repo uses [node-postgres](http://github.com/brianc/node-postgres), so check that out for more configuration options.
-Any config passed to `connection.init` is pushed directly into a `new Pool(...config)`.
+Any config passed to `init()` is pushed directly into a `new Pool(...config)`.

 If you want, you can pass a function that is triggered on every query.
 This can be used to set up reporting, or debug logs.